kcmerrill/alfred/README.md

 # alfred

-A simple go/yaml powered make file/task runner with a bit of a twist and a ton of flexibility + baked in goodies.
+A simple go/yaml powered make file/task runner with a bit of a twist and a ton of flexibility.

 ## Features